-It is our pleasure to invite you to join the inaugural Program In Lasting Leadership and Academic Representation (PILLAR).
-Established and supported by the Byers Eye Institute at Stanford University, along with the National Medical Association’s Rabb-Venable Excellence in Ophthalmology Program, this intensive, in-person mentorship program targets ophthalmology residents who are underrepresented in medicine (as a starting point, please see AAMC definition, linked here).
+The Program In Lasting Leadership and Academic Representation (PILLAR) is established and supported by the Byers Eye Institute at Stanford University and the National Medical Association’s Rabb-Venable Excellence in Ophthalmology Program.
+This 3-day (2-night) intensive, in-person mentorship program targets ophthalmology residents who are underrepresented in medicine (as a starting point, please see AAMC definition, linked here).

-The PILLAR program will focus on various career pathways within academic ophthalmology, how to make the most of residency to successfully navigate into fellowship and academic careers, the joys and challenges of these career pathways, and other topics such as negotiating for a job, academic promotion, work-life integration, etc. After discussion with ophthalmology faculty around the country, the first annual PILLAR retreat will take place at Stanford University on Saturday, September 24 through Sunday, September 25, 2022.
+The PILLAR program focuses on various career pathways within academic ophthalmology, how to make the most of residency to successfully navigate into fellowship and academic careers, the joys and challenges of these career pathways, and other topics such as negotiating for a job, academic promotion, work-life integration, etc.

 Led by ophthalmology faculty from around the country, we hope to provide a meaningful and informative mentoring experience to help guide ophthalmology residents along their career paths!

 This year's PILLAR retreat will take place: